OfficeDev/outlook-dev-docs/docs/add-ins/categories.md

 ## Manage categories available for mailbox items

 Only categories in the master list on your mailbox are available for you to apply to a message or appointment.
 You can use the API to add, get, and remove master categories.

+> [!IMPORTANT]
+> For the add-in to manage the categories master list, you have to set the `Permissions` node in the manifest to `ReadWriteMailbox`.

 ### Add master categories